AlibabaCloudDocs/domain/intl.en-US/Domain name management/Change domain information/Transfer domain name ownership.md

     ![Transfer 3](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/1448017951/p76534.png)

-4. On the Registrant Info Modification tab, enter the information of the new registrant, or click Use registrant profile to select a registrant profile that has passed real-name verification.
+4. On the Registrant Info Modification tab, enter the information of the new registrant, or click Use registrant profile to select a registrant profile that has passed the real-name verification.

 5. Read and select the terms of service, and click **Save**.